kyledayton/requesthub/README.md

 ## Usage
 Open `http://localhost:54321` in your browser.
 The index page shows a list of your hubs, and a form for creating a hub.
 Create a hub and it will redirect you to the hub requests page.

-To send requests to the hub, send any non-GET request to `http://localhost:54321/<HUB_NAME>`
+To send requests to the hub, send any HTTP request to `http://localhost:54321/<HUB_NAME>`

 The hub requests page shows stored requests sent to the hub.
 There is a clear button, which will delete all stored requests in the hub.
 In addition, there is a form for setting the forwarding URL of the hub.
 Setting a URL and clicking 'Update URL' will forward any incoming requests to the hub into the specified URL.